 Dear Inderpal,

-It is not clear to me why should the management terminate the services of the employee during the notice period after accepting his resignation.
-In case of any pending disciplinary action initiated earlier into any charges of serious misconduct, the management may do so after following all the procedures.
-But in such a situation the resignation would not have been accepted at all.
-So, better provide more inputs.
+It is not clear to me why the management should terminate the services of the employee during the notice period after accepting his resignation.
+In case of any pending disciplinary action initiated earlier on charges of serious misconduct, the management may do so after following all the procedures.
+However, in such a situation, the resignation would not have been accepted at all.
+Therefore, it would be better to provide more inputs.

 From India, Salem

 Many people here tend to make postings by hiding facts.
-There is an old saying," never tell lie to your doctor and lawyer".
-Same thing is applicable to HR Consultants here as well !
-You can post your query anonymously and we will safeguard your identity.
-But, professionals here can give you correct advice, only if correct query is posted, without hiding any facts
+There is an old saying, "never tell a lie to your doctor and lawyer."
+The same thing is applicable to HR consultants here as well!
+You can post your query anonymously, and we will safeguard your identity.
+But professionals here can give you correct advice only if the correct query is posted, without hiding any facts.

-They say that client has done a complaint against him.
-But either complaint came in notice period or even if it came earlier, no action was initiated before notice period.
-I think they are just trying to harass him and want to set an example to other employees as there has been many resignations from the company in last few months.
+They say that the client has filed a complaint against him.
+However, either the complaint came during the notice period, or even if it arrived earlier, no action was initiated before the notice period.
+I think they are just trying to harass him and set an example for other employees, as there have been many resignations from the company in the last few months.

 From India, Gurgaon

-If the individual is a workman under the ID Act, he can raise a dispute; otherwise, if he is a person employed under the Shops & Estt Act, he can prefer an appeal to the authority under the Act or else institute a civil suit claiming for damages.
+If the individual is a workman under the Industrial Disputes Act, he can raise a dispute.
+Otherwise, if he is a person employed under the Shops and Establishments Act, he can prefer an appeal to the authority under the Act or else institute a civil suit claiming for damages.

 From India, Salem